-The presentations for the 2013/2014 academic year are ready.
-The following is a list of this year's presentations.
+The presentations for the 2014/2015 academic year are being reviewed and will be posted soon.
+The following is a list of last year's presentations.

 Our wildly popular Outreach Program offers you engaging and ‘behind-the-scenes’ presentations about the ancient world.
 As an ‘outreach’ program, these presentations are entirely free – they are funded thanks to the kind generosity of an anonymous Cincinnati-based benefactor.
 The presentations that we offer draw on a broad range of subjects, and we hope at least one will complement your group or school’s interests.
 Our goal is to increase our community’s understanding of life in the ancient world, Cincinnati’s extraordinary contribution to unlocking the ancient past, and to share our enthusiasm for teaching about antiquity.